 It’s also important to look out for signs such as fussy eating, especially in children.
-More can be read here http://www.woodcockpsychology.com.au/fussy-restricted-eating-child/.
-However, an appropriate diagnosis should be made by a medical expert trained in eating disorders.
+Read more at: http://www.woodcockpsychology.com.au/fussy-restricted-eating-child/.
+However, it’s also suggested that you seek out diagnosis by a medical expert trained in eating disorders.

 Overall, while eating disorders present as an individual having an unhealthy diet, exercise habits and other compensatory behaviours, often one’s values also get caught in a complex web of many factors. but If we continue to say that eating disorders are ‘body image issues’, for the majority of children and adolescents that do not express body dissatisfaction, as research suggests, are we putting up another barrier before them preventing their expression of what is really going on for them?
 Are we only just treating the signs and not the cause?

 Identification and management of eating disorders in children and adolescents – DS Rosen – Pediatrics, 2010 – Am Acad Pediatrics.

 Identifying & Managing Eating Disorders in the Fitness Industry

 Where: Northern Beaches Community College, Level 1 14 William Street; BROOKVALE, NSW.